DanielsHeincis/pet-overflow/README.md

 Animations:
 - Spending time with the pet is in a 400x200 animation screen where a scene is played

-> v3 addition
 Pets:
 - Lamont the wet owl:
-    - Satisfaction: Water
+    - Satisfaction: water_glass
     - Wrath: Everything else
+    - No effect on: puddle
     - Movement: Can be moved, Stays in one place
 - Concept of Time:
-    - Satisfaction: Time (hour glass)
+    - Satisfaction: hour_glass
     - Wrath: Everything else
     - Movement: Can't be moved, Moves (floats) by itself
     - Sates: If angry, instead of the color it is filled with flashing images of handsigns, if happy, kitties.
     - Nature: If angry, it runs out of the camera view and is FAST!!!
 - Gambling addict Pupols:
-    - Satisfaction: Playing cards (card deck)
+    - Satisfaction: card_deck
     - Wrath: Everything else, but water in particular(water glass, bath, puddles)
     - Movement: Can be moved, Hates being moved
 - Julijas dators:
-    - Satisfaction: Jam, wooden spoons, gameboys <3 (jam jar, wooden spoon, gameboy)
+    - Satisfaction: jam_jar, wooden_spoon, gameboy
     - Wrath: Everything else, but water in particular (water glass, bath, puddles)
     - Movement: Can be moved, Stays in a single place
     - Lowest spawn rate
 - Toaster:
-    - Satisfaction: Toast, Walks
+    - Satisfaction: toast, outside_door
     - Wrath: Everything else
     - Movement: Can be moved, Stays in a single place
     - Highest spawn rate

-> v3 addition
 Objects:
 - Jam Jar:
     - Movable